A gamer. A movie audience member. An internet blogger. These are my passions, and I'm here to share them with you.

 - Rating: 7.5/10

-Storyline-During a summer afternoon, Alice follows a rabbit through a rabbit hole.
+Storyline: During a summer afternoon, Alice follows a rabbit through a rabbit hole.
 She falls into a magical dream world named Wonderland.
 On her journey, she meets some colourful characters such as the Mad Hatter, a talking caterpillar, a disappearing Cheshire Cat, and the evil Queen of Hearts.
 Once she meets the Queen of Hearts and has a crazy encounter, she flees from the monarch and her army of playing cards.

 Short Review-Alice in Wonderland is one of Disney's timeless classics.
 It captures the imagination of the magical Wonderland.
 The film received an average score of 6.4/10 on Rotten Tomatoes and an overall rating of 77% from critics.
-This is the perfect animated film for those with a big imagination looking to see a movie which isn't afraid to explore strange and downright childish fantasies.
+This is the perfect animated film for those with a big imagination looking to see a movie that isn't afraid to explore strange and downright childish fantasies.

-#8-'The Jungle Book'
+#8 - 'The Jungle Book'